jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Collection-conf/Machine-Monitoring.md

 ## socket

-The following are memory related monitoring indicators, the meaning of each indicator can be understood with reference to /proc/meminfo.
-Unit: KB = kilobytes
+The meaning of each indicator can be understood with reference to /proc/net/sockstat.

 | Names of Monitoring Items       | Meaning of Monitoring Items                  | Unit | Description |
 | --------------- | -------------------------- | ---- | ---- |